 This indicator is active when SNAP TO OBJECTS is enabled (by default in web documents - click the SNAP TO OBJECTS button (shown on the lower left) to toggle off and on.
 Snap to objects allows you to see potential snapping paths and points relative to other objects and the page center and edges by showing blue snapping lines for snapping paths and red dots for points as you drag an object.
 For more information on snapping, refer to "Object Handling".

 X/Y co-ordinates

-Designer Pro shows measurements relative to the bottom left corner of the page or spread.
+Photo & Graphic Designer shows measurements relative to the bottom left corner of the page area or spread.
 However, this is configurable.
-For more information see "Object Handling (on page 92)".
+For more information refer to "Object Handling (on page 121)".

 Normal/full screen modes